3. Sequential and other types in Python#

 ## True

-For strings, in tests whether a string features a specific substring, so we do not have to restrict ourselves to single characters:
+For strings, in tests whether a string includes a specific substring:

 "spam" in "lovely spams"